Property taxes 101

 1. Regular Home Owner Grant – up to $570 for qualifying home owners.
-For 2018, the grant is reduced by $5 for each $1,000 of assessed or partitioned value over $1,650,000.
+For 2021, the grant is reduced by $5 for each $1,000 of assessed or partitioned value over $1,625,000.
 (Note: the partitioned value of a property is the property’s assessed value divided by the number of residences on that property).
-The grant is eliminated on homes assessed at $1,764,000 in Metro Vancouver, Fraser Valley and Capital regional districts, and $1,804,000 in a northern or rural area.
-Learn more.
+The grant is eliminated on homes assessed at $1,739,000 in Metro Vancouver, Fraser Valley and Capital regional districts, and $1,804,000 in a northern or rural area.

-6. Grant for deceased home owner – a spouse, child, grandchild, parent, brother, sister of the estate of a property owner whose death occurred in the current year and who would have qualified for the home owner grant, can apply to receive the home owner grant for a property that is still registered in the name of a deceased owner or in the name of the executor or administrator of their estate, if you meet the qualification requirements.
+2. Deceased Home Owner Grant – a spouse, child, grandchild, parent, brother, sister of the estate of a property owner whose death occurred in the current year and qualified for the home owner grant, can apply to receive the home owner grant for a property that is registered in the name of a deceased owner or in the name of the executor or administrator of their estate, if they meet the qualification requirements.

-7. Multiple Home Owner Grant – multiple Home Owner Grants can be claimed by the owner on eligible buildings or land.
+3. Multiple Home Owner Grants – can be claimed by the owner on eligible buildings or land.
 Eligible buildings must be one of the following: